-2. In the PropertyQosPolicy of the DomainParticipant, there may be a property called dds.license.license\file.
-(Only if you have a license-managed, or "lm," version of Connext DDS Professional.)
+2. In the PropertyQosPolicy of the DomainParticipant, there may be a property called dds.license\file.
+(Only if you have an "eval" or "lm" version of Connext.)
 The value for this property can be set to the location (full path and filename) of a license file.
 (This may be necessary if a default license location is not feasible and environment variables are not supported.)
 You can set the property either in source code or in an XML file.